Policy & Advocacy Leadership Forum 2026 Logo

 7:30am – 8:30am Networking Breakfast

-8:30am – 9:00am Welcome to Washington
+8:30am – 9:00am Welcome to Washington (closed to press/off the record)

-9:15am – 10:00am MHPA 2026 Policy Priorities Overview – Advocacy and HR 1 Implementation
+9:00am – 10:00am MHPA 2026 Policy Priorities Overview – Advocacy and HR 1 Implementation (closed to press/off the record)

 This panel features Senior MHPA Policy, Government Relations and Advocacy Staff, as well as MHPA Committee Leadership and will review MHPA’s key policy and advocacy priorities for 2026 and beyond.